cybertec-postgresql/pgwatch2/README.md

 By default also the Docker component logs (Postgres, Influx, Grafana, Go daemon, Web UI itself) are exposed via the "/logs" endpoint.
 If this is not wanted set the PW2_WEBNOCOMPONENTLOGS env. variable.

+Note that if the "/logs" endpoint is wanted also in the custom setup mode (non-docker) then then some actual code changes are needed to specify where logs of all components are situated - see top of the pgwatch2.py file for that.

 ### Different "DB types" explained

 * postgres - connect data to a single to-be-monitored DB needs to be specified.
 When using the Web UI and "DB name" field is left empty, then